symfony/symfony-docs/contributing/code/patches.rst

         $ git config core.autocrlf

-    This will return either "false", "input", or "true"; "true" and "false" being the wrong values.
+    This will return either "false", "input" or "true"; "true" and "false" being the wrong values.
 Change it to "input" by typing:

     .. code-block:: bash